chrlie/howabout/readme.rst

-Did You Mean?
+How about ___
 =============

-Didyoumean is a Python library to suggest similar strings.
+Howabout is a Python library to suggest similar strings.
 Use it in a command-line project or anywhere where simple misspellings occur.

 .. code:: python

-   from didyoumean import best_match
+   from howabout import best_match

    choices = ['sat', 'sot']